jijiaxin/AnDream/README.md

 Hope life is better and better。

-The two most powerful warriors are patience and time.
+The two most powerful warriors are patience and time...